osmandapp/web/main/blog/2017-12-01-ios-2-0/index.md

 ## New interface

-OsmAnd now has a <b>new interface style</b> with a minimalistic white and grey palette for your utmost comfort.
+OsmAnd now has a **new interface style** with a minimalistic white and grey palette for your utmost comfort.
 The  Settings menu now has 2 submenus allowing you to adjust general and navigation settings.

 <table>
   <tr>